Introduction on Table in SQL

 How to Fetch Data from Table in SQL?

-In SQL, the SELECT statement is used as one of the flexible mechanisms to retrieve data from the tables in databases.
+In SQL, the SELECT statement is used as a flexible mechanism to retrieve data from the tables in databases.
 The syntax of a query with SELECT is as below:

 SELECT column1, column2...
 FROM table_name;